Serves: 8

 - Preheat the oven to 400°.
 Spread the almonds in a pie plate and toast

-- Line a large baking sheet with parchment.
+for about 6 minutes, until lightly golden and fragrant. - Line a large baking sheet with parchment.
 In a medium bowl, whisk the all-purpose flour with the almond flour, cornmeal, baking powder, baking soda, salt, and 1/4 cup of the sugar.
 Using a pastry

 blender or 2 knives, cut in the shortening and cold butter until they resemble peas.
 Add the buttermilk and stir until the dough

-- Transfer the dough to a lightly floured surface and pat into a 1-inch-thick round.
+is evenly moistened. - Transfer the dough to a lightly floured surface and pat into a 1-inch-thick round.
 Using a 3-inch biscuit cutter, stamp out 8 biscuits, patting the scraps back together as needed.
 Transfer the biscuits to the baking sheet and freeze for 30 minutes.

 - Brush the tops of the biscuits with the melted butter and sprinkle with sugar and kosher salt.
 Bake for about 18 minutes, until golden.
 Let stand until cool, 30 minutes.